vlfeat/matconvnet/doc/site/docs/index.md

 > handled.
 Please check carefully the [changes](about.md#changes) to
 > see if any of this might impact your workflow.
 In particular, check
 > out the [`vl_simplenn_tidy`](mfiles/simplenn/vl_simplenn_tidy.md)
 > function to bring old models up to date.
-We also have openend a new
+We also have opened a new
 > [discussion group](https://groups.google.com/d/forum/matconvnet) for
 > MatConvNet users (please use this group for discussions and GitHub
 > for reporting bugs or similar). cuDNN v4 is also supported (although
 > not all v4 features are used yet).
-Sevearl pre-trained ImageNet models
+Several pre-trained ImageNet models
-> trained with MatConvNet using the suppied *example code* are now
+> trained with MatConvNet using the supplied *example code* are now
 > available.
 >
 > **New:** 1.0-beta16 adds VGG-Face as a [pretrained model](pretrained.md).